 Introduction

 Improving food security and nutrition intake remains a key policy concern in developing countries and India is no exception.
 The government has implemented, most recently via the 2013 National Food Security Act (NFSA), an extensive set of public policy measures to ensure that sufficient food is available to the poorest and most vulnerable in society (Narayanan and Gerber, 2017).
-For example, the Public Distribution System (PDS) is a food safety-net program that provides poor households quantities of rice or wheat at below market prices (Kishore and Chakrabarti, 2015).
+For example, the Public Distribution System (PDS) is a food safety-net programme that provides poor households quantities of rice or wheat at below market prices (Kishore and Chakrabarti, 2015).
 In addition, there are also the Integrated Child Development Scheme (ICDS) and the Mid-Day Meal Scheme (MDMS) that help ensure access to food at the household level (Pingali et al., 2017).
 However, while these policies have been in place, there has been a decline in cereal consumption in India.
 Between 1987-88 and 2011-12, the per capita daily calorie intake from cereals has fallen from 1,323kcal to 1,182kcal in urban India and from 1,684kcal to 1,336kcal in rural India.
-At the same time the consumption of edible oils and animal products increased significantly.
+At the same time the consumption of edible oils and animal products has increased significantly.
 This structural shift of food consumption away from cereals and towards a more fat intense diet is known as the nutrition transition, a phenomenon observed in many developing countries (Drewnowski and Popkin, 1997).
-It is therefore important that policies implemented to ameliorate nutritional deficiencies take into account the changing nature of food preferences in a country.
+It is therefore important that policies implemented to ameliorate nutritional deficiencies take account of the changing nature of food preferences in a country.

 Income and prices are the standard factors used to explain this dietary shift in food consumption and associated calorie intake.
 According to Bennet’s Law, the share of calories from starchy staples declines with household income (Timmer et al., 1983; Fugile, 2004).
 But if income growth were the only cause, it would imply a negative relationship between income and cereal consumption in India.
 Given that cereals are a traditional staple and major source of dietary nutrients, this negative relationship is hard to explain.
-In terms of prices, cereal consumption would be in decline if prices have risen, but according to Pingali et al. (2017) cereals have become cheaper relative to other nutritious food like pulses, fruits and vegetables.
+In terms of prices, cereal consumption would also decline if prices have risen, but according to Pingali et al. (2017) cereals have become cheaper relative to other nutritious food like pulses, fruits and vegetables.
 Thus, income growth and changing food prices do not fully explain the declining dietary importance of cereals in India.